MrMonsh/Auto-Splitters/Spider-Man (2000)/documentation.md

 + 3: At Save Menu / Save selection
 + 7: After manually quitting a level (without dying)
 + 8: Loading after manually restarting a level (without dying)
-+ 9: At Death Menu / Loading a level but specifically after dying to Monster-Ock or letting MJ drown on Venom 2
++ 9: At Death Menu / Loading a level but specifically for the following scenarios:
+  + Dying to Monster-Ock
+  + Letting MJ drown on Spidey vs. Venom Again!

 ## IsComicCover
 **Offset:** 0x1FFB3C